Rozzi Crane: Life and career

 In 2019, Crane recorded a cover version of "Creep" by Radiohead, for the first season soundtrack of The Morning Show, where she also appeared in the episode "A Seat at the Table" as a lounge singer.
+The cover also appeared in the 2026 film Ladies First.

 In May 2020, Crane launched a podcast with co-host Scott Hoying called Ugh!
 You're So Good!, featuring guests such as Jonathan Van Ness, Christina Perri, Adam Rippon, and Rickey Minor.
 Season 2 of Ugh!
 You're So Good! premiered February 2021.
-Crane released two singles in 2020.
+Crane released two singles in 2020 and co-wrote "Love Songs" for Daryl Braithwaite, which went gold in Australia.

 In 2021, she released the EP Hymn For Tomorrow.
 Its first single "Hymn for Tomorrow" was released in February 2021.
 The music video for the single features her boyfriend Alex Wolff.

 On April 22, 2022, she released an EP titled Berry, which featured an appearance from Nile Rodgers.
 A deluxe version, with tracks from Hymn For Tomorrow and new bonus tracks, one of which featured PJ Morton, was released in November 2022.
+In the same year, her track “Best Friend Song” was featured during the opening credits of the Me Time, starring Kevin Hart and Mark Wahlberg.

+In 2024, Rozzi appeared and provided background vocals for Billie Eilish in a series of live session videos for Amazon.

+In 2025, she worked with Sounds Right to contribute a new rendition of her song "Orange Skies" to their series of tracks with NATURE as a featured artist, allowing royalties to be delivered to climate conservation projects.
+The campaign won the Cannes Lions Innovation Grand Prix.

+On May 8, 2026, she released her third studio album, Fig Tree.
+It was promoted with multi-date residencies in New York City and Los Angeles where she performed the new record surrounded by visual artwork it inspired.
+A single from the album, "All For A Man," was performed on The Kelly Clarkson Show.